mbercx/softdev-101/docs/ci.md

     You're maintaining a Python package, and someone wants to make a change to your code.
     Without CI, you'll have to test their changes locally: did they install/run the `pre-commit`?
     Are the tests passing for the Python versions you support?
-    Ain't nobody got time for that!
+    Let's be real: ain't nobody got time for that!

 ## How